9158764767/calmcare-ai-urologist-/README.md

 ---

+## 👤 Author

+**Abhishek Hirve**
+AI/ML Engineer | Data Professional | Healthcare AI Enthusiast

+This project was built as a demonstration of ethical AI system design and production-quality frontend engineering.

+---
 ## 🧪 Mock / Demo Mode

 If no API key is configured, the app runs in **Mock AI mode**, enabling: